PHOTO & VIDEO GUIDELINES

 Situate the camera so it is at the horse’s chest height, ensuring it is level and secure before pressing record.
 If handheld, do not move the camera excessively.

-Angle your horse 45 degrees from camera and walk out 30 feet, turn left and walk parallel to camera another 30 feet, turn left and walk directly back toward camera.
+Walk straight away from camera about 30 feet, turn around and walk straight back.
 Repeat the same pattern at the trot.
-If you or your horse handler would like to do this twice, that is acceptable.
+Then walk left to right in front of the camera, turn around and walk back.
+Repeat the same pattern at the trot.
+If you or your horse handler would like to do this twice, three times, four times... that is acceptable.
+There is no such thing as too much video.
 More footage provides evaluators a better view of the horse’s movement and will work to the applicant’s advantage.

 NOTE: The use of aids such as a stick-and-string, lunge whip, carriage whip and sack-on-a-stick are permitted to encourage horses to trot.
 Absolutely NO hitting, slapping or whipping with a hand, lead rope or whip.
 If an aid appears to make physical contact an animal, it will be deemed abuse, the application will be halted and the applicant’s Membership suspended until the Board of Directors reviews the video in question and additional evidence, interviews the applicant and votes to reinstate or revoke Membership.
 If Membership is reinstated, the application will be restarted.